Sukwoongchoi/sukwoongchoi.github.io/_pages/research.md

 ---

 ## Research Interests
-+ **Innovation, Entrepreneurship, and Economics of AI**
++ **Innovation, Entrepreneurship, Technology Management, and Economics of AI**
-  + My research interests are innovation and entrepreneurship driven by new technologies such as AI and Quantum Computing.
+  + My research interests are innovation and entrepreneurship driven by disruptive technologies such as AI and Quantum Computing.

 ## Peer-Reviewed Publications